STUDENT ATTENDANCE POLICY

 - If for any reason, your child leaves school before 10:30 am, they will be marked absent for the day.

 Unless there is an emergency, students may not be signed out between 2:15 pm and the end of the day.
 Teachers are delivering important content right up until 2:40 pm, and we don’t want your child to miss any instruction.
-The parent or person picking up the child must be on the Student Information Form.
+The parent or person picking up the child must be on the Student Information Form and approved for pick up.
 Be prepared to present identification and follow these steps:

 - Report to the Office.